w1am/the-social-network/README.md

 ### The Social Network

-Building a full stack web application using Typescript and GraphQL, PostgresSQL and URQL
+Building a full stack web application using Typescript, GraphQL, Postgres and URQL

 **Why?**